ihalseide/ttools/README.md

-# Squash
+# Ttools

-This is a mini script for squashing a text file by removing whitespace.
+Ttools is a collection of tools for text processing.
+Feel free to do whatever you want with all of them!

 ## Installation

-Clone the repository using git.
+Clone the repository using git, or download an archive file.

 # Dependencies